 The steel frame option: Surly Karate Monkey

-Its durable steel frame is equipped with plenty of mounting points for carriers, fenders and bottles.
-You can also carry cargo in its sizeable front triangle.
-While its handling feels playful, its perfectly balanced geometry ensures for long-distance comfort.
+Its durable steel frame has plenty of mounting points for carriers, fenders, and bottles.
+The sizeable front triangle also allows you to carry cargo.
+While its handling feels playful, its perfectly balanced geometry ensures long-distance comfort.
 With dropper post compatibility, you can easily hit the downhills fully prepared.

-Equipped with Shimano Deore XT 12-speed drivetrain sporting 30T / 11-51T, you have gearing for both steep climbing and fast descending.
-In the price range of $1849-2599, it is a great deal considering the plethora of technology, durability and capability that is built into this machine.
+Equipped with a Shimano Deore XT 12-speed drivetrain sporting 30T / 11-51T, this machine has gearing for both steep climbing and fast descending.
+At $1849-2599, it is a great deal considering the plethora of technology, durability, and capability built into it.

 The titanium hardtail mountain bike for bikepacking: Curve GMX+ Titanium

-Offers extended sizing from XXS to XL.
-They also do fully custom builds for those seeking that ultimate ride.
+It offers extended sizing from XXS to XL and fully custom builds for those seeking the ultimate ride.
 At almost $5000, it is on the expensive side.
-But what you get for your money is well worth it as this durable bike will capably serve you for many years to come!
+But what you get for your money is well worth it, as this durable bike will capably serve you for many years to come!

 Niner S.I.R.
 9 MTB for bikepacking

 The Niner S.I.R.
 9 is a versatile hardtail mountain bike.
 Made of steel, its frame features a longer wheelbase for added stability when packed with camping gear.
-You will find plenty of mounting points for racks, fenders, bags, water bottles and even a top-tube bento box mount.
+You will find plenty of mounting points for racks, fenders, bags, water bottles, and a top-tube bento box mount.
 The rear rack mounts are strong enough to hold 55 lbs of luggage.
-All its luggage capabilities helps it to be viewed as the best mountain bike for bikepacking in its class.
+All its luggage capabilities help it to be viewed as the best mountain bike for bikepacking in its class.
 It can also accommodate both 29-inch and 27.5+ wheels for added versatility.
-At $2500-5000, you can find a setup that both works for your needs as well as your budget.
+At $2500-5000, you can find a setup that works for both your needs and your budget.

 Best full-suspension mountain bike for bikepacking

-This is a legendary lightweight trail bike known for its versatility, performance and reliability.
-This is why it is repeatedly named as the best full-suspension mountain bike for bikepacking!
-Available in both aluminium and carbon frame options, the Stumpjumper climbs easily and descends superbly while fully loaded.
-Front and rear suspension can be locked out for smooth climbing or riding on pavement.
+This legendary lightweight trail bike is known for its versatility, performance and reliability.
+This is why it is repeatedly named the best full-suspension mountain bike for bikepacking!
+Available in aluminium and carbon frame options, the Stumpjumper climbs quickly and descends superbly while fully loaded.
+The front and rear suspension can be locked out for smooth climbing or riding on pavement.

-With SRAM NX Eagle 12-speed drivetrain sporting 30T / 11-50T you have gearing for both steep climbing and fast descending.
-SRAM rotors of sizes 200 (front) and 180 (rear) ensure for ample stopping power, even when the bike is fully weighed down.
-Ranging from $2500-10000, you are sure to find a Stumpjumper model that works best for your needs and budget.
+With an SRAM NX Eagle 12-speed drivetrain sporting 30T / 11-50T, you have gearing for both steep climbing and fast descending.
+SRAM rotors of sizes 200 (front) and 180 (rear) ensure ample stopping power, even when the bike is fully weighed down.
+Ranging from $2500-10000, you will find a Stumpjumper model that works best for your needs and budget.

 Best rigid mountain bike for bikepacking